-Asset Class Description Services Provided Transport Roads, Bridges, Footpath, Kerb and Gutter Council's intent is that an appropriate Transport network is maintained in partnership with other levels of government and stakeholders to an appropriate standard to enable residents and visitors to move about the shire in safety.
-Stormwater Drains, Pits, Pipes, etc. Council's intent is that an appropriate Stormwater network is maintained in partnership with other levels of government and stakeholders to an appropriate standard to safely convey rainwater falling within residential areas to the most appropriate natural watercourse.
-Land and Community Facilities Council owned buildings and Land include operational buildings (Council offices, libraries depots, public halls etc) and leased buildings (commercial properties).
-Council owns, operates and maintains a number of buildings and other facilities in partnership with specialist contractors, community committees and in-house staff to ensure customer and community needs are satisfied by delivering a quality service.
-Water Supply Water treatment plant, reservoirs, water pump stations and water mains Council's intent is that an appropriate Water Supply network is maintained in partnership with other levels of government and stakeholders to extract, treat and deliver water supplies at the highest standards.
+Asset Class Description Services Provided 1.
+Transport Roads, Bridges, Footpath, Kerb and Gutter Council's intent is that an appropriate Transport network is maintained in partnership with other levels of government and stakeholders to an appropriate standard to enable residents and visitors to move about the shire in safety.
+2. Water Supply Water treatment plant, reservoirs, water pump stations and water mains Council's intent is that an appropriate Water Supply network is maintained in partnership with other levels of government and stakeholders to extract, treat and deliver water supplies at the highest standards.
 Council's objective is to ensure that the following functional objectives are met: Water is extracted from the underground aquifer disinfected/treated in a water treatment plant and delivered to users through its reticulation system.
 The operation and maintenance of the water supply network does not have an adverse effect on the environment, and does not cause damage to private properties or public places.
+3. Waste Water Operations Waste Water treatment plants, Waste Water pump stations, Waste Water rising mains and Waste Water mains Council's intent is that an appropriate Waste Water network is maintained in partnership with other levels of government and stakeholders to collect, treat and dispose of waste water from the areas Council services.
+Council's objective is to ensure that the following functional objectives are met: Waste water is efficiently and effectively collected from properties, conveyed to the Waste Water treatment plants, treated and re used or disposed of.
+The operation of the Waste Water system does not have an adverse effect on the environment.
+4. Stormwater Drains, Pits, Pipes, etc. Council's intent is that an appropriate Stormwater network is maintained in partnership with other levels of government and stakeholders to an appropriate standard to safely convey rainwater falling within residential areas to the most appropriate natural watercourse.